IBM/telco-network-cloud-drivers/content/best-practices/demos/cicd-pipeline.md

 # Objectives

-This working demonstration showcases Telco Network Cloud Orchestration (TNCO) automated CI/CD capabilities.
+This working demonstration showcases Telco Network Cloud Orchestration (TNC-O) automated CI/CD capabilities.
 The demo will show the following

 - Automated triggering of Network Service or VNF build from a Git project source change.
 - Creation of a pre-production environment and all VNF or test dependencies required to run the updated Network Service.